"Crew's prose flows smoothly across the page, inflected with wonderful details about the forests that form the backdrop

-Linda Crew is the award-winning author of nine novels and now, two memoirs--one, a groundbreaking new memoir about the perils of physician-prescribed drugs, and the latest focusing on her childhood, her marriage, and the wedding of her son, which necessitated life-altering trip for her and her husband to one of the most beautiful and exotic corners of China.
+Linda Crew is the award-winning author of nine novels and now, two memoirs--one, a groundbreaking new memoir about the perils of physician-prescribed drugs, and the latest focusing on her childhood, her marriage, and the wedding of her son, which necessitated a life-altering trip to one of the most beautiful and exotic corners of China.
 Her readers range in age from children who enjoy the Nekomah Creek books to adults who have appreciated her recent cross-over titles such as Brides of Eden: A True Story Imagined, and A Heart for Any Fate: Westward to Oregon 1845.
 She and her husband live in her hometown of Corvallis, Oregon, at Wake Robin Farm, where they were married under the oak trees forty-four years ago.
 When not writing, she enjoys working on their forest properties.

 That same summer, on the Li River in Southern China, a pretty woman exactly my age was also expecting.
 She and her husband were both artists.